-Although you’ve made it through a medical drug detox and are now sober, you still have a long way to go in your recovery journey.
-Early recovery especially is a vulnerable time filled with intense drug cravings and temptation.
-If you want to get past these urges and find lasting sobriety, you will need to learn how to beat temptation in recovery.
+So you’re newly sober from drugs or alcohol.
+This is an incredible feat and not one to be taken lightly.
+Although you’ve made it through an addiction treatment program and are now sober, you still have a long way to go in your recovery journey.
+Early recovery is an especially vulnerable time filled with intense drug cravings and temptation.
+If you want to get past these urges and find lasting sobriety, you will need to learn about fighting temptation in recovery.
+Luckily, Banyan Treatment Centers Palm Springs has culminated a guide you can refer to in moments of struggle.

 How to Fight Temptation in Sobriety

 Cravings and urges are common in addiction recovery and tend to decrease in severity and frequency the longer someone is sober.
 Until you reach this point, weathering the storm can be challenging.
-To help you on your journey, our drug rehab in Palm Springs, CA is sharing some tips on fighting temptation in recovery and avoiding relapse.
+Our Palm Springs rehab is sharing some relapse prevention strategies that can help you or a loved one in fighting temptation and help you on your journey.

 Know Your Triggers & Avoid Them